rpe/rpe.github.io/_posts/2014-04-14-right-in-the-go-bag.markdown

 that one might need at a moment's notice.
-The more nuanced survivalist will differentiate between the "get home bag", which is intended to get you from your automobile or place of work back home in case of emergency, and the "bug-out bag", a larger set of backpackable gear that will keep you alive when you abandon your residence and strike out for the plague-free zone.
+The more nuanced survivalist will differentiate between the "get home bag", which is intended to get you from your automobile or place of work back home in case of emergency, and the "bug out bag", a larger set of backpackable gear that will keep you alive when you abandon your residence and strike out for the plague-free zone.